 - 5 rashers of bacon, thinly sliced

-- 500 g (1 lb) minced beef
+- 500 g (1 lb) ground beef (minced beef)

 - 3 tablespoons Worcestershire sauce

-- 1 tablespoon barbecue sauce (such as Heinz)
+- 1 tablespoon barbecue sauce

 - 1 teaspoon freshly ground nutmeg